markszulc/experience-manager-learn.en/help/forms/store-and-retrieve-af-with-2fa/deploy-this-sample.md

 audience: developer
 doc-type: tutorial
 activity: implement
-version: 6.3,6.4,6.5
+version: 6.4,6.5
+kt: 6602
+thumbnail: 6602.jpg
 ---

 # Deploy the sample

-To get this use case working on your system, please follow the following instructions
+To get this use case working on your system, please follow the following instructions:

 >[!NOTE]
-It is assumed that you are running AEM Forms on port 4502
+It is assumed that you are running AEM Forms on port 4502.

 ## Create database